LohiSoftsro/imageGeneratorDalleMCP/README.md

 # DALL-E 3 MCP Server for Cursor

-This project provides an OpenAI DALL-E 3 image generator MCP (Model Code Proxy) server for the Cursor IDE.
+This project provides an OpenAI DALL-E 3 image generator MCP (Model Context Protocol) server for the Cursor IDE.
 It allows the creation and management of DALL-E 3 generated images directly from the Cursor development environment.

+## What is MCP?

+The Model Context Protocol (MCP) is an open protocol that standardizes how applications provide context and tools to LLMs.
+It acts as a plugin system for Cursor, allowing you to extend the AI Agent's capabilities by connecting it to various data sources and tools through standardized interfaces.

+This server implements MCP protocol to provide DALL-E 3 image generation capabilities directly in Cursor.

 ## Features